 How did this creeping acronymization get started?
 What purpose does it serve?
 What are its pitfalls?
-And should writers be allowed to use terms such as "acronymization"http://www.ross.ws/?
-These questions — at least most of them — we will answer in this article, PDQ.
+And should writers be allowed to use terms such as "acronymization"https://www.ross.ws/?
+These questions — at least most of them — I will answer in this article, PDQ.

 NTK (Nice To Know)

 The origins of acronyms may be lost in the mists of time.
 Or, more likely, in the denser mists of military communication.
 This would not astonish anyone who has served in the American armed forces or in the (often similar) trenches of American aerospace engineering.